iotaledger/iota.c/README.md

 ## About

-WIP for Chrysalis

 This is the **official** C client library, which allows you to do the following:
-* Create transactions
+* Create messages
-* Read transactions
+* Read messages
 * Sign transactions
 * Generate addresses
+* Implement a wallet application

+The documentation is host on [IOTA C Client Documentation](https://iota-c-client.readthedocs.io/en/latest/index.html)

-This is beta software, so there may be performance and stability issues.
+This is in highly development, so there may be performance and stability issues.
 Please report any issues in our [issue tracker](https://github.com/iotaledger/iota.c/issues/new/choose).

 ## Prerequisites